Sam-foster/Project/readme.md

 * About us picture is from Pexels - by Elevate
 * Food Image is from Unsplash by - call me hangry
-* England Image is taken from google images
+* England Image is taken from Google Images
 * Burger Image is from Unsplash by - Paul Kapishka
 * Drink Image is from Unsplash by - Jonas Jackson